muke101/learnr-solutions/README.md

 19. `Write a function which *returns* a number you give it multiplied by itself.
 Call this function ‘square’.`

-20. `Write a function which prints ‘true’ if a number you give it is even, and false if it is odd.
+20. `Write a function which returns ‘true’ if a number you give it is even, and false if it is odd.
 What should this function be called?`

 21. `Rewrite your fizzbuzz loop inside a function, and have the number it counts to (previously 100) be controlled by an argument you pass to the function.`